hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Abstraction
-Abstraction is the process of hiding the implementation details and only showing the essential functionality or features to the user.
+Abstraction is the process of hiding the implementation details and showing only essential functionality or details to the user.

 ### Real-time Example
 When you get a call, we get an option to either pick it up or just reject it.
 But in reality, there is a lot of code that runs in the background.